(Formerly known and commonly referred to as GED)

 In the AHS Program, students earn units of high school course credits to complete the program and to receive a diploma issued by the Wilson County Board of Education.

-In order to complete this program, eighteen core courses and seven elective courses for a total of 25 credits, is required.
+In order to complete this program, 16 core courses and 6 elective courses for a total of 22 credits, is required.
 Credits can be transferred in or earned as a part of the AHS program.
-Please note, students with 22 or more transferred-in high school credits must take and pass a minimum of 4 AHS credits at WCC to earn their AHS diploma.)

-- Graduation Cap and Gown – Purchased at the Wilson Community College Bookstore
+- Graduation Cap and Gown – can be purchased at the Wilson Community College Bookstore

 NC High School Equivalency Diploma Program (HSE)